interbit/docs-interbit/examples/platform-deploy.md

 1. Copy the `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET`, and
 `GITHUB_REDIRECT_URL`
 values from the GitHub OAuth app you just created.
-1. The `PUBLIC_KEY` and `PRIVATE_KEY` values make up the Interbit keypair for `platform-deploy`.
-A new keypair can be generated with the `interbit key --filename my-platform-keys.json` command.
+1. The `PUBLIC_KEY` and `PRIVATE_KEY` values make up the Interbit key pair for `platform-deploy`.
+A new key pair can be generated with the `interbit key --filename my-platform-keys.json` command.

 ### Running `platform-deploy` locally, in dev-mode